You will also find many answers in the documents in our download area of the Master ET, IT, TI.

 I would like to finally withdraw from an examination I did not pass.
 How does that work?

-As long as you have not lost your examination claim, you can withdraw from a master module you have not passed once within your master studies.
+As long as you have not lost your examination claim, you can withdraw from a master module you have not passed within your master studies.
 In order to do so you need to hand in an application at the Examination Board.
 You may register for an alternative subject in the following examination period then.
 The registration for an alternative subject can then be conducted in RWTHonline.